veelo/gettext/readme.md

 - All marked strings that are seen by the compiler are extracted automatically.
 - References to the source location of the original strings are maintained.
 - Plural forms are supported and language-dependent.
-- There are no compile-time, link-time or run-time dependencies on GNU `gettext`.
-Translators will need the GNU `gettext` utilities, or any of the more user friendly PO editor alternatives.
+- There are no dependencies on C libraries.
+There is an optional build-time dependency on the GNU `gettext` utilities for automated generation of MO files.

 ## Installation